NVlabs/flip/src/cpp/README.md

   ```
 - The FLIP.sln solution contains one CUDA backend project and one pure C++ backend project for the FLIP tool.
 - Compiling the CUDA project requires a CUDA compatible GPU.
 Instruction on how to install CUDA can be found [here](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html).
-- Alternatively, a CMake build can be done by creating a build directory and invoking CMake on the source `cpp` dir (add `--config Release` to build release configuration on Windows):
+- Alternatively, a CMake build can be done by creating a build directory in the `src` directory and invoking CMake on the source `cpp` directory (add `--config Release` to build release configuration on Windows):

   ```
+  cd src
   mkdir build
   cd build
   cmake ..